jonathan-kosgei/nodeqr/README.md

 docker-compose up -d
 ```

-This will deploy and nginx proxy in front of the nodeqr container and expose the API on port 80.
+This will deploy an nginx proxy in front of the nodeqr container and expose the API on port 80.